 What struck me wasn’t that he said what he said, but that he had used it in such an…unenthusiastic way.
 I mean, how can making things easier for myself be anything but pragmatic?
 Don’t we all do that?
 Don’t we?

 I have told and retold that little anecdote many times over, it is one of my favorite anecdotes to tell, because I love hearing people’s reactions to it.
 One of my friends had quite an insight: “Now that I think about it, I have spent my life making things harder for myself.”

-I am a former self-help addict (a life examiner), on a continuous lookout for easy ways to organize, keep in shape, eat, dress, travel, parent, socialize, love and, most importantly, live.
+I am a former self-help addict (a life examiner), currently on a mission to retrain as a psychologist, on a continuous lookout for easy ways to organize, keep in shape, eat, travel, parent, socialize, love and, most importantly, live.

 I have come to a point in my life where I want to share what I have learned and tried, in other ways than occasionally bursting out on Facebook or verbalizing to a friend over a cup of coffee.

 I needed order and a platform for my collection of research and experiences that may, hopefully, be useful to others.
 In my private life, I am a prolific writer.
 As Joan Didion famously said: “I don’t know what I think until I write it down” and that would be very true for me.